hamishdickson/old_hamishdickson.github.io/_posts/2016-06-05-you-dont-need-null.md

 ### So no, you don't need nulls

 OK, so I've not _proved_ you can code without `null` here, but I have shown you ways around two of the most common uses of `null` in every day programming.
-In both cases `null` arose from the fact the code was somehow on the wrong level - a piece of logic should have been in a function or the result of a function should have been higher.
-I don't know of any genuine area of programming where `null` is required.
+In both cases `null` arose from the fact the code was somehow on the wrong level of abstraction.
+I don't know of any genuine situation where you can't do this.

 As further proof, Haskell has no `null` value (it has `undefined`, but that is different) - Haskell simply doesn't need it.